uberscientist/node-stego/README.md

 ===========
 You need Node.JS 0.6.7, I know 0.4.1 won't work because of a bug in Buffer class.
 You'll need Express and connect-form(which you can install that through NPM) as well as Imagemagick `convert` to do the image conversion.

-But seriously don't try and run it yourself, there's a reason I made this a webapp.

-P.S.
-I don't have a job, hire me if you want.